 hazard group: a group of similar hazards that are assessed in a PRA using a common approach, methods, and likelihood data for characterizing the effect on the plant.
-Typical hazard groups considered in a nuclear power plant PRA include internal events, seismic events, internal fires, high winds, external flooding, etc. By convention, internal flooding is considered part of the internal events hazard group.
-In some cases, it may be appropriate to treat internal flooding as a separate hazard group.
+Typical hazard groups considered in a nuclear power plant PRA include internal events, internal floods, seismic events, internal fires, high winds, external flooding, etc.

 HCLPF capacity: refers to the High Confidence of Low Probability of Failure capacity, which is a measure of seismic margin.
 In seismic PRA, this is defined as the earthquake motion level at which there is a high (95%) confidence of a low (at most 5%) probability of failure.
-Using the lognormal fragility model, the HCLPF capacity is expressed as $A_m$ exp[ $-1.65\beta_R + \beta_U$ ].
-When the logarithmic standard deviation of composite variability $\beta_c$ is used, the HCLPF capacity could be approximated as the ground motion level at which the composite probability of failure is at most 1%.
-In this case, HCLPF capacity is expressed as $A_m$ exp[ $-2.33\beta_c$ ].
+Using the lognormal fragility model, the HCLPF capacity is expressed as A_m exp[$-1.65\beta_R + \beta_U$)].
+When the logarithmic standard deviation of composite variability β_c is used, the HCLPF capacity could be approximated as the ground motion level at which the composite probability of failure is at most 1%.
+In this case, HCLPF capacity is expressed as A_m exp[$-2.33\beta_c$].
 In deterministic SMAs, the HCLPF capacity is calculated using the CDFM method.